I work as both artist and academic. My art is about telling political stories which engage with current issues and forces affecting our lives.

-I have recently worked with Augmented Reality and the aesthetics of augmentation.
+I have recently worked with Augmented Reality.
 From 2012-13 I was a Research Fellow at the University of Bedfordshire, on the UNESCO project 'Crossing Media Boundaries: Adaptations and New Media Forms of the Book'.
 Here I created two experimental books, exploring the future of the book and Augmented Reality.

 Sherwood Rise, the world's first augmented book on Vimeo

 Project research: http://www.davemiller.org/blog/